tracywong117/AI-learning-material-from-video/README.md

 - **Subtitle Burning**: Embeds subtitles directly into the video, providing an option to burn both original and translated subtitles.
 - **Generate Learning Material from video (TODO)**

+## Update
+- Added Groq inference for Whisper

+### Groq inference
+Groq provides free and fast inference within a quota.
+Check out https://console.groq.com/playground.
+All you need to do is signing up and create an API key.

 ## Setup
 1. Clone the repository:
    ```bash